-Appendix B: Code of Conduct for Graduate Students in Health Informatics www1.umn.edu/regents/policies/academic/Student_Conduct_Code.pdf.
+Appendix A: Code of Conduct for Graduate Students in Health Informatics

+All students are required by the University of Minnesota Board of Regents to comply with the University's Student Conduct Code, which can be found at www1.umn.edu/regents/policies/academic/Student\Conduct\Code.pdf.
 In addition, Health informatics professionals and professionals-in-training frequently deal with highly confidential information that must be handled in accordance with the very highest ethical standards.
 Students who violate the University's Student Conduct Code or the following requirements of the Health Informatics Graduate Program are subject to sanctions up to and including academic dismissal.